Latest News

 It's true that PMI data doesn't always match up with official statistics on growth and employment, but one shouldn't put too much weight in any single month's results.

-The burgeoning trend should not be ignored.
-JP Morgan economist Allan Monks points out that the UK's ratio of output per employee - a crude proxy for productivity – is at its highest level since August 2013 - even after excluding distortions caused by pandemics.
+The burgeoning trend shouldn't be ignored.
+JP Morgan economist Allan Monks points out that the UK's ratio of output per employee - a crude measure of productivity - has been at its highest level since August 2013 - even if you exclude pandemic distortions.

-Bruna Skarica, a Morgan Stanley analyst, agrees, writing that "a degree of skepticism is probably warranted around the PMIs, but the dynamics of resilient growth, and sluggish labor demand, merits more consideration."
+Bruna Skarica, a Morgan Stanley analyst, agrees, writing that "a degree of skepticism is probably warranted around the PMIs, but the dynamics of resilient growth and?sluggish labor demand merits greater attention."

 LONG-TERM PATIENTISM

-However, it remains to be determined whether the AI revolution can help the rest of?the world to narrow the gap in productivity with the United States.
+However, it remains to be determined whether AI will enable the rest to the world to close the productivity gap between the United States and the rest.

 This seems to be a better option in China.
-China's economy has already seen significant productivity increases in some sectors, such as autos, steel and high-value goods.
+China, the world's second largest economy, is already experiencing?significant productivity increases in certain sectors such as autos, steel and high-value manufactured goods.

-Goldman Sachs economists estimate that computing capacity in China will double over the next five year period.
+Goldman Sachs economists believe that China's computing capacity is starting to surpass the U.S. and will essentially double over the next five year period.

 It's another story in Europe.
 The continent is often viewed as a weak point in the global value-chain, with low productivity and growth potential.
 Economists attribute this to a lack of innovation in technology, excessive regulation, high public debt, and low private investments.

-Goldman Sachs economists estimate AI will only add a "meaningful" 0.2 percentage points per year to European growth over the next few decades.
+Goldman Sachs economists estimate AI will only add 0.05 points per year to European growth over the next few decades, but this figure will rise to "more significant" 0.2 points per year by 2030.

 PRODUCTIVITY A 'GET OUT OF JAIL FREE' CARD?

-Federal Reserve Chair Jerome Powell signaled in December that productivity growth can help the central banks reduce inflation, while maintaining a policy of "dovishness" to support the economy and labor market.
+Federal Reserve Chair Jerome Powell signaled in December that productivity growth can help the central banks reduce inflation, while maintaining a dovish policy to support the economy and labor market.

-The flip side is that it could be more difficult to maintain full employment if AI advancements allow economies flourish with far fewer workers.
+The flip side is that it could be more difficult to maintain full employment if AI advancements allow economies to thrive with fewer workers.
 Powell could have more to share on this topic when the Fed meets next week.

 All of this, of course, should be taken as a pinch of salt.
-Even at the best times, productivity figures can be a bit shaky and difficult to measure accurately.
-As with the flawed data that was revealed in Britain's Office for National Statistics last year, productivity estimates are also affected by this.
+Even at the best times, productivity figures can be a bit shaky and difficult to measure.
+As the Office for National Statistics' labor market data in Britain was revealed to be flawed last year, so are productivity assumptions.

-Investors are betting that AI will lead to a productivity boom.
-This may be revealed by the earnings of U.S. megacap tech companies including Meta, Microsoft and Apple.
+Investors are betting that AI-related global spending will reach trillions of dollars in the next few years.
+This may be revealed by the earnings of U.S. megacaps such as Meta, Microsoft, and Apple?this week.

 There are still many unknowns, but there is some evidence that the AI spending could lead to a global economic boom.